Course Availability: Part Time Short Courses and Workshops

 Its practice leads to meaningful appreciation and respectful, purposeful participation in our rapidly changing world.

-We run a selection of Short Courses and Workshops designed to introduce relative newcomers and reinforce the practices of those already familiar with Goethean Science.
-They can also serve as introduction to and preparation for our 11-week full-time Designing for Life programme.
+We regularly run short courses and workshops designed to introduce relative newcomers and reinforce the practices of those already familiar with Goethean Science.

-Our Short Courses are planned to enable you to:
+Our short courses & workshops are planned to enable you to:

 - Practice fresh, inclusive observation, free of preconceptions